andrew/ultimate-awesome/README.md

 - [awesome-semantic-tools](https://github.com/costezki/awesome-semantic-tools) - List of projects related to Ontology engineering and Semantic Web technologies that make a geek smile for they exist.
 - [awesome-machine-learning-engineering](https://github.com/d18s/awesome-machine-learning-engineering) - A curated list of articles, papers and tools for managing the building and deploying of machine learning models, aka machine learning engineering.
 - [awesome-web-performance](https://github.com/d4rkr00t/awesome-web-performance) - A list of Web Performance Optimization techniques, tools and resources.
-- [awesome-continual-leaning-with-ptms](https://github.com/danelpeng/awesome-continual-leaning-with-ptms) - This is a curated list of "Continual Learning with Pretrained Models" research. .
+- [Ultimate-AI-Resources](https://github.com/DhanushNehru/Ultimate-AI-Resources) - A curated list of Artificial Intelligence Tools, Resources, References etc. for all of your needs.
 - [Fine-grained-Entity-Typing-Papers](https://github.com/drogozhang/Fine-grained-Entity-Typing-Papers) - Must-read papers on Fine-grained Entity Typing.
 - [awesome-neural-cellular-automata](https://github.com/dwoiwode/awesome-neural-cellular-automata) - A list of paper and resources regarding Neural Cellular Automata.
 - [awesome-japanese-censored-words](https://github.com/eggplants/awesome-japanese-censored-words) - Awesome List of Sources of Japanese Censored Words.